National Historic Parks General Regulations

 16 (1) Subject to these Regulations, on receipt of an application, the Superintendent may issue a camping permit to the applicant for the use of an area for such period and under such conditions as the Superintendent specifies in the permit.

-(2) The Superintendent of a Park may cancel a camping permit issued pursuant to subsection (1) at any time where, in his or her opinion, it is necessary for the preservation, control or management of the Park, or for the safety of the public.
+(2) The Superintendent of a Park may cancel a camping permit issued pursuant to subsection (1) at any time where, in his opinion, it is necessary for the preservation, control or management of the Park, or for the safety of the public.

 17 No person shall, for valuable consideration or for gain, permit another person to use, occupy, reside on or camp on any land in a Park or erect or use any structure in a Park or park any vehicle thereon for any purpose whatever.

 18 (1) A camping permit is not transferable and is valid only during such period as the area to which the permit applies is occupied by the holder thereof.

 (2) For the purposes of subsection (1) and paragraph 21(a), an area to which a camping permit applies is deemed not to be occupied where a tent or trailer or similar device has been unoccupied for a period exceeding 24 hours or has been removed from the area for a period exceeding 24 hours.

 19 A camping permit expires on the expiry date specified thereon.